anand-imcm/proteomics-ML-workflow/README.md

 - **`main.*.memory_gb`** : [Int] Amount of memory in GB needed to execute the specific task.
 Default value: `24`

 - **`main.*.cpu`** : [Int] Number of CPUs needed to execute the specific task.
 Default value: `16`

+# We recommend that users adopt unique Entrez Symbols as the protein naming convention for our network analysis, although we provide an approach using the R/Bioconductor annotation package org.Hs.eg.db to map UniProt IDs to Entrez Gene Symbols.
+# The mapping process handles edge cases as follows:
+# UniProt IDs mapped to multiple Entrez symbols: All matched Entrez symbols are concatenated using a semicolon (;), and assigned to the corresponding UniProt ID.
+# UniProt IDs with no associated Entrez symbol: These entries are removed from the dataset.
+# Multiple UniProt IDs mapping to the same gene symbol: Only the first occurrence is retained in the final dataset.

 ## Outputs